Javascript is not enabled.

 The Smithsonian operates 21 museums, most of them in Washington, D.C., and the National Zoo, also in Washington.
 It gets about 62 percent of its funding from the federal government and the rest from private sources.

 During a shutdown, the Smithsonian can keep its facilities open using what’s left of its funding from the previous fiscal year, but it closes sites when that money is exhausted.
-That happened Oct.
-11, and the Smithsonian’s museums, research centers and the National Zoo are now “temporarily closed” due to the shutdown, according to a message on its website
+That happened 10 days into the 2025 shutdown, when the Smithsonian’s museums, research centers and the National Zoo shut down and stayed closed until the new budget law was in place

-Randy Lilleston, Andy Markowitz, Deirdre Shesgreen and Peter Urban contributed to this article.
+Randy Lilleston, Andy Markowitz, Susan Milligan, Molly Snow, Berit Thorkelson and Peter Urban contributed to this article.